 Why such a huge gap?
 Compound interest.
 When you put your money into a savings account, it just sits there and loses its value due to inflation — prices increase, and your dollar buys less than it would have as time goes on.

-However, when you place your money into a retirement savings account like a 401(k) or an individual retirement account (IRA), it tends to grow, as the rate of return on the stock market generally outpaces the rate of inflation.
+When you place your money into a retirement savings account like a 401(k) or an individual retirement account (IRA), it tends to grow, as the rate of return on the stock market generally outpaces the rate of inflation.
 Of course, the stock market goes up some years and down in others.
 But overall, placing your money into an IRA or a 401(k) could help you secure your savings, especially if you start early.

 How You Could Catch Up